 Why Katie Bouman still belongs in the library

 Bouman belongs here because she is a useful corrective to how the public likes to tell science stories.
 We prefer a single face, a single inventor, a single eureka.
-Her work points in a truer direction.
+Her work points in a truer direction, like Rosalind Franklin's profile does for the collaborative reality behind famous discoveries.

 Modern discovery often depends on people who make the invisible computable.